 Here is a brief primer on the accessibility options you can expect and request:

 Open Captioning is an option for people who have hearing losses, where a captioning screen displaying the words that are spoken or sung is placed on stage.
-This option is present at every event at Benaroya Hall (including our Literary Arts Series, our Journalism Series, and most SAL Presents events).
-It is also always available upon request for all events in our other halls.
+For in-person events, this option is already present at every Benaroya Hall event (including our Literary Arts Series, our Journalism Series, and most SAL Presents events).
+It is also always available upon request for all events in our other halls—simply select “open captioning” from our accessibility menu during ticket checkout.
 Please note: for events outside of Benaroya’s S. Mark Taper Foundation Auditorium, we appreciate a two-week advance notice to allow us time to secure captioning services.